axibase/atsd-use-cases/how-to/atsd-sandbox/monitor-ssl-expiry-dates/README.md

 ## Troubleshooting

-If you didn't receive any notifications in 1-2 minutes, review *ATSD Sandbox* `start.log` file with the following command.
+If you didn't receive any notifications within 1-2 minutes, review *ATSD Sandbox* `start.log` file with the following command to ensure proper execution.

 ```bash
 docker logs atsd-sandbox